 My teams come first, the clients second, and the company comes third.
 Obviously I have a responsibility to the company, but without a well operating, well staffed, and well functioning team, I am unable to live up to those responsibilities.
 Your success is ultimately my success - so I will go out of my way to try and make you successful.

-I expect you to operate as a Directly Responsible Individual.
+I expect you deliver and commit.
+Uphold standards.
+Operate as an indepent and a Directly Responsible Individual.

-I am not here to tell you how to do your job.
-I believe you are able to operate as a professional adult, and make smart decisions.
-This does not mean that I expect you to do everything on your own - I am here to provide you guidance and mentorship (either through me, or by finding the people you should be getting it from).
+This does not mean that I expect you to do everything on your own.
+I will be here to provide you guidance and mentorship (either through me, or by finding the people you should be getting it from).
 Nor do I expect you to know everything - when you need help, I expect you to not hesitate and ask for it.
 If you feel you made a mistake, own up to it, we’re all human and mistakes happen.
-Ultimately, I am here to help you do your job in any way I can.

 I am a strong believer of Radical Candor; I want to ensure that you are receiving honest and actionable feedback on a consistent basis.
 There should never be a scenario where a performance review, or in the worst case scenario, a Performance Improvement Plan, is the first time that you hear negative comments or feedback.
 I will provide you with feedback and guidance to the best of my ability, and will do my best to ensure that you understand the feedback that I provide to you.
 I will always ensure that feedback is given in a private setting.

 Feedback should go both ways.
 I am relying on you to let me know when I am doing something detrimental to my position, our relationship, or the company.
 If at any point you feel you have feedback to provide to me, I will listen and internalize the feedback you give me.

 I will also send an anonymous feedback form on occassion to allow anyone to provide feedback they do not feel comfortable telling me in person.